Rock River Falls

 Despite that, you can access the falls via Hammel Creek near Lake Lindon.

-Douglas Houghton Falls - Waterfalls To Visit In Fall
+Douglas Houghton Falls - Waterfalls to Visit in Fall

 Douglas Houghton Falls | photo via @lonnaelaine